ballantyne/mimi-serve/README.md

-mimi-server (把秘密放在云)
+mimi-server (把秘密放在云端)
 =========

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/ballantyne/mimi-server)

 To put your encrypted secrets in the cloud, click the deploy button above and then clone the repo and add these configuration settings.
 This repo should be very easy to modify so that it can be used with other cloud providers.
 If someone wants to do that work I welcome the contributions.
+I made this as an example of how to stream directly to a cloud provider without saving to disk.
+You ought to be able to use the kepa-de-mimi module to send a encrypted file wherever.
+Feel free to modify this project to suit your needs.

 ```bash
   heroku config:set AWS_ACCESS_KEY_ID=key